 After earning a bachelor’s degree in journalism at the University of Arizona, she began her newspaper career at the Arizona Daily Star, starting as a political commentary writer and later moving into feature writing, where she covered topics ranging from presidential visits to mental-health issues associated with police work.
 In 2002, with a growing interest in public safety, she turned in her reporter’s notebook to become media liaison for the county’s Bioterrorism Preparedness Program, overseeing coverage of biodefense-related emergency management issues.

 In 2007, Bryn left the country to work as a Prague-based staff writer for English-language financial magazine Czech Business Weekly, covering trade, corporate and lifestyle news in the Czech Republic and Central Europe.
 As a freelance journalist, her work has appeared in a variety of publications, including The Dallas Morning News, nationally distributed public-safety journals Firehouse, Fire Engineering and Police Magazine, as well as international news service Agence France-Presse.
-By night, Bryn is a police service operator for the Tucson Police Department Communications Division.

 Executive Director and Board Member, Canyon Ranch Institute